stunndard/ethtx/README.md

 `ethtx` is a small, stateless and portable microservice for generating Ethereum addresses and signing Ethereum transactions without the dedicated Ethereum node.
 It comes extremely handy when you need to create Ethereum addresses (private/public key pair) or sign Ethereum transactions using a programming language that doesn't have the required crypto libraries.

+Also it improves the security, because you don't need to call the remote Ethereum RPC node and send your private keys to it in order to just generate a new Ethereum address or sign your transaction.

+That way the private keys won't ever leave the local host where your service or software is running.

+`ethtx` consumes minimum of system resources and can be run on the local host together with your service or even desktop software.

 ## How it works?
 It works as a HTTP service.
 You POST parameters and get a JSON response.